MQTT protocol is a Machine to Machine (M2M) protocol widely used in IoT (Internet of things).

 The schema below describes the MQTT architecture:

-As you may already know there are other IoT protocols that you can use in an IoT as CoAP, HTTP and so on.
+As you may already know there are other IoT protocols that you can use in an IoT as CoAP, HTTP, and so on.
 If you don’t know other IoT protocols you could give a look at my article.

-How to use MQTT protocol
+How to use MQTT protocol with Mosquitto

 Now we have an overview of MQTT and it is time to know how to use it using a real example.
 There are several implementations of MQTT, in this example, we will use Mosquitto, an implementation developed by Eclipse.
 The first step is installing the MQTT broker.
 We will install it on Raspberry PI.
-To install Mosquitto, we have to add the repository that holds the application, so that we can download it.
+To install it, we have to add the repository that holds the application, so that we can download it.
 Before adding the repository it is necessary to add the key to verify that the download package is valid.
 Let us connect to Raspberry PI using ssh or a remote desktop connection.
 Now in the terminal, we have to write:

 Now, it is time to import the key:

-sudo apt-key add mosquitto-repo.gpg.key
+sudo apt-key add mosquitto-repo.gpg.keyCode language: CSS (css)

 Finally, let us add the fil .list: